gboeing/osmnx/docs/getting-started.rst

 Working with Elevation
 ^^^^^^^^^^^^^^^^^^^^^^

-Local raster file or web service.
+You can attach elevation data from a local raster file or web service.

 Network Statistics
 ^^^^^^^^^^^^^^^^^^

-Measures and bearing stats.
+You can calculate a variety of network measures and bearing/orientation statistics.

 Routing
 ^^^^^^^

-Speed and travel time.
-Nearest nodes/edges.
-Shortest paths.
+You can impute speed and travel time, calculate nearest nodes/edges to points, and solve shortest paths for routing.

 Visualization
 ^^^^^^^^^^^^^

-Plot graphs, routes, figure-ground diagrams, building footprints, orientation rose diagrams, interactive web maps.
+You can plot graphs, routes, figure-ground diagrams, building footprints, orientation rose diagrams, or explore with interactive web maps.

 More Info
 ^^^^^^^^^

-All of this functionality is demonstrated step-by-step in the `OSMnx Examples`_ repository, and usage is detailed in the :doc:`osmnx`.
+All of this functionality is demonstrated step-by-step in the `OSMnx Examples`_ gallery, and usage is detailed in the :doc:`osmnx`.

 More feature development details are in the `Change Log`_.
 Consult the :doc:`further-reading` resources for additional technical details and research.